AidasPa/uts/README.md

 ## Support, Feedback and Contributions :heart:
 Having an issue?
 Feel free to open one here.
 Want to contribute?
-PRs are always welcome no matter how big.
+PRs are always welcome no matter how big, but please make sure you follow linter rules defined in [.eslintrc.js](https://github.com/AidasPa/uts/blob/master/.eslintrc.js)